 Legal basis – Common law

-Legal framework – International Business Companies Act 2000 and the International Business Companies (Amendment) Act 2004.
+Legal framework – International Business Companies Act (As amended).

 Company form – International Business Company (Company limited by shares)

 Liability - The liability of the shareholders is limited up to the amount of the shares they hold.

 Economic Substance – Financial and insurance services companies, shipping businesses, IP businesses, headquarters businesses, holdings and companies providing services to or trading with affiliates are required to meet economic substance requirements.
 They must be controlled and managed from the Bahamas and have adequate premises, amount of expenditures and number of employees in the Bahamas, according to its business activity and size.
 Companies deemed to be conducting a high-risk intellectual property business will be subject to enhanced substance requirements.

 Share capital – The authorized share capital is usually US$50,000.
 There is no statutory requirement for capital to be fully or partly paid on incorporation.
 Shares may be denominated in any currency and may be with or without nominal or par value.
 Bearer shares are not allowed.